Boehringer Ingelheim Limited named in advertisements for breaches of the ABPI Code of Practice

-The full case report is published in the PMCPA February Code of Practice Review.
+The full case report is published in the PMCPA August Code of Practice Review and is also available at www.pmcpa.org.uk.

 Under provisions in its Constitution and Procedure, the Prescription Medicines Code of Practice Authority (PMCPA) advertises brief details of all cases where companies are ruled in breach of Clause 2 of the Code, are required to issue a corrective statement or are the subject of a public reprimand.